TylonEulerity/gcloud-hello-world/README.md

-# App Engine Java Guestbook
+# App Engine Java Empty app

-This archetype is no longer actively developed or maintained.

-We suggest that you use these archetypes for your project:
-* Google App Engine skeleton Archetype (appengine-skeleton-archetype)
-* Google App Engine standard environment Archetype (appengine-standard-archetype)
-* Google App Engine flexible environment Archetype (appengine-flexible-archetype)
+This project was created for the google issue tracker to show that jsps are not working on appengine